-St. John offers team sports in boys' basketball and girls' volleyball and basketball.
-Any student grades 3-8 who are members of the Church of the Holy Spirit are eligible to play.
-If the student attends the public school or are home schooled the same rules apply as those that attend St. John the Baptist School.
-If a student attends a public school that offers the same sport as St. John the Baptist School and you play for that school sponsored team, you are not allowed to play on the St. John the Baptist team.
-Student Athletes are strongly encouraged to play for St. John the Baptist School first before playing for another school or recreation league.
+St. John the Baptist School typically offers team sports in boys' basketball and girls' volleyball and basketball as part of the PAL league.
+Any student in grades 3-8 who are members of the Church of the Holy Spirit or attend St. John the Baptist are eligible to play.
+If the student attends public school or are home schooled, the same rules apply as to those that attend St. John the Baptist.
+If the student attends a public school that offers the same sport as St. John the Baptist School and plays for that school sponsored team, they are not allowed to play on the St. John the Baptist team.
+Student athletes are strongly encouraged to play for St. John the Baptist School first before playing for another school or recreational league.
 If they choose to play for both, St. John's practices and games should be the priority.
-Students are permitted to participate at the public school or Lourdes Central Catholic ONLY in those sports that St. John does not offer (football, wrestling, cross country and track).
-Students are only allowed to play up one grade level in PAL league.
+Students are permitted to participate at the public school or Lourdes Central Catholic ONLY in those sports that St. John the Baptist does not offer (football, wrestling, cross country, and track).
+In the event that not enough athletes are available to make an appropriate team, some volleyball or basketball may also not be offered.
+Students are only allowed to play up one grade level in the PAL league.

-According to the State Department of Education, Rule 14, no student in grades seven or eight participates in interscholastic athletic contests between schools within a school system or between school systems which exceed six games in football, fourteen matches in volleyball, twelve games in basketball, eight meets in wrestling, eight meets in track and field, and eight contests in all other activities.
+According to the Nebraska Department of Education, Rule 14, no student in grades seven or eight participates in interscholastic athletic contests between schools within a school system or between school systems which exceed six games in football, fourteen matches in volleyball, twelve games in basketball, eight meets in wrestling, eight meets in track and field, and eight contests in all other activities.
 Contest limits shall be based upon the total number of contests played.
-Each game, match, or meet played in a tournament setting shall count as one of the contests permitted within these contest limits.
-Pupils in Kindergarten through 6th grade do not participate in any kinds of athletic contests between schools within a school system or between school systems; except that nonpublic elementary schools having 7th and 8th grade athletics may include 6th grade boys or girls when combined enrollment for 7th and 8th grade becomes fewer than 12 boys or 12 girls; and if the local governing body has a policy regulating participation for 6th graders.
+Each game, match, or meet played in tournament setting shall count as one of the contests permitted within these contest limits.
+Pupils in kindergarten through sixth grade do not participate in any kinds of athletic contests between schools within a school system or between school systems; except that nonpublic elementary schools having 7th and 8th grade athletics may include 6th grade boys or girls when combined enrollment for 7th and 8th grade becomes fewer than 12 boys or 12 girls; and if the local governing body has a policy for regulating participation for 6th graders.
 Annual field or play days are excluded from this regulation.

-Students who are absent from school because of illness will not be allowed to participate in after-school or evening activities (i.e. ball games, musical programs, fun nights, etc.).
+Students who are absent from school because of illness will not be allowed to participate in after-school or evening activities of any kind.

-Extra-curricular activities also include Student Council, Art Club, Walking club, Children's choir, any clubs or fun night activities, etc.
+In addition to athletics, other extra-curricular activities may also include Student Council, Art Club, Fit Club, Children's Choir, or others.